digitaltrails/vdu_controls/README.md

 Development
 -----------

+The ``vdu_controls`` development is **trunk-based**.
+It is my intent that the trunk should always be usable as my daily-driver.
+That being said, trunk is likely to be less stable than the periodic [releases](https://github.com/digitaltrails/vdu_controls/releases) and the packages that appear in various distros.

-I've set up the ``vdu_controls`` source with a typical Python development, but there is only one real source file, ``vdu_controls.py``, so the file hierarchy is rather over the top.
+I've set up the ``vdu_controls`` source as a typical Python development, but there is only one real source file, ``vdu_controls.py``, so the file hierarchy is rather over the top.
 A standard python distributable can be built by issuing the following commands at the top of the project hierarchy:
 ```
+% python3 -m pip install build
 % python3 -m build
 ...
 % ls -1 dist/